 Basic science research including numerous extramurally funded studies in MRI, fMRI and spectroscopy takes place in the Center for NMR Research (CNMRR), led by Dr. Qing Yang.
 Learn more about the Center for NMR Research here.

-Applied health services, health economics and health policy work is the mission of the Center for Optimizing Radiology Value (CORVA) since 2016, directed by Vice Chair of Research Dr. Marco Huesch.
-Learn more about CORVA here.
+Co-directed by Dr. Michael Moore and Dr. Nabeel Sarwani, applied health services, health economics and health policy work is the mission of the Division of Radiology Innovation and Value Enhancement (DRIVE) since 2016.
+Learn more about DRIVE here.

 Qing X. Yang, PhD, is Director of the Center for NMR Research.